-Our program is fully accredited by the Council on Podiatric Medical Education (CPME) for four first-year, four second-year and three third-year positions (four third-year positions effective AY2016-17).
-In addition, slots are available for three fourth-year podiatric medical students each month.
+Our program is fully accredited by the Council on Podiatric Medical Education (CPME) for four first-year, four second-year and four third-year positions.
+In addition, slots are available for three fourth-year podiatric medical students each month, June - December.
 We are not directly affiliated with any college of podiatry.

 We provide residents with clinical and surgical experience that allows them to take their place as active, knowledgeable and integral members of the medical community.
 The Legacy/Kaiser Podiatric Medicine and Surgery Residency Program takes place at:

 - Legacy Emanuel Medical Center, home of the first Level I Trauma Center in Oregon verified by the American College of Surgeons, Legacy Oregon Burn Center (the only burn center between Seattle and Sacramento), Randall Children's Hospital at Legacy Emanuel and a variety of outpatient clinics.

 - Legacy Good Samaritan Medical Center, featuring centers of excellence in heart, cancer and stroke care and Legacy Devers Eye Institute.
 Both Emanuel and Good Samaritan provide inpatient and outpatient medicine and surgery training at several diverse locations, resulting in an environment in which podiatrists are trained as physicians both in medical and podiatric patient management.
 See About Legacy for more information.

 - Kaiser Permanente Northwest Foundation, including Kaiser Sunnyside Medical Center and Sunnybrook Medical Office and Surgery Center, provides residents with hands-on inpatient podiatric medicine and surgery experience, with both outpatient clinical and surgical patient contact.

 - Residents also experience training opportunities in other environments, such as Providence Health System, Portland Adventist Hospital, Tuality Medical Center and local community surgery centers.

 - Our program features comprehensive evidence-based curriculum with biweekly organized meetings, a weekly resident lecture series and textbook chapter review, monthly journal club, cadaveric dissection lab and sawbone workshops, community case discussion and visiting clinician lecture series.